The Point-of-Care Ultrasound (POCUS) Lung Certificate

 $150 for Lung Certificate

 Special packages and conditions for groups.
-Scholarships available for those in need.
-To learn more, write to POCUS@APCA.org
+Scholarships are available for those in need.
+To learn more, write to POCUS@APCA.org.

 • Must be a health care professional in good standing and actively practicing in a relevant clinical area;